 - What happens if I get onto a course’s waitlist?
 When a course is full, try to get onto its waitlist (you might have to uncheck the “open classes only” search box on Spire when you are searching for the class).
 Up to the first day of classes, you will then advance into the course once a spot opens up.
 Important: Once classes start, the waitlist will NOT auto-enroll you into the course anymore.
 Therefore keep looking for open spots and register yourself.
 Many students drop classes during the first week of classes.

 - Can I take more than 19 credits a semester?
 Yes, but you will have to appeal for a credit overload here.
+This is based on your GPA performance.

 Minors, Double-Majors and Honors College: